Is there a cost to have a designer meet with me initially?

 Ok, I know I am sick of paying that water bill for watering my lawn... are there any other benefits to getting rid of this feature to my landscape?

 Absolutely!
-We can remove your front yard lawn and make it into the envy of the neighborhood with a gorgeous water saving planting plan.
-So save on your water bill (along with a very probably rebate from your water company or city!) and get some gorgeous curb appeal that will be low maintenance to boot!
+We can remove your lawn and make it into the envy of the neighborhood with a gorgeous water saving planting plan.
+So save on your water bill (along with a very probable rebate from your water company or city!) and get some gorgeous curb appeal or backyard appeal that will be low maintenance to boot!

 Do you have any contractors you can suggest for us to work with?

 Aw yes… Indeed we do!
-We have multiple trusted contractors in the areas we design in to give you bids to get your job done to perfection.
+We have trusted contractors in most areas we design in to give you bids to get your job done to perfection.
+It is a good idea to get at least 2-3 bids from contractors.
+You are not obligated to go with any contractor we refer.